astronomer/epoch/README.md

 ## Acknowledgments

-Inspired by Stripe-style API versioning - bringing elegant version management to the Go ecosystem.
+Inspired by Stripe-style API versioning and [Cadwyn](https://github.com/zmievsa/cadwyn) for Python.